pereznetworks/Library-Manager/README.md

         patrons/patron_detail/:id view
         book/book_detail/:id view
+        all loans view
-          now returning and display loans and book data for that patron can be is accessed from home book, loan and patron pg displaying book title, patron names
+          now returning and displaying
+            all loans detial, book title and name of patron patron, their books and loan detail for each books, the loan detail and patron loaned to detail for each can be is accessed from home book, loan and patron pg book titles, patron names
-             plus links for each are the routes needs to get detail on each
+                have links for each are the routes needs to get detail on each

   DOING: